Governance

 1. Adverse geopolitical and macro-economic changes in key geographies

-The impact of adverse geopolitical changes in our key geographies includes risks to the successful delivery of our strategy, our operations and associated impact on margins, the safety of our people, security issues, material logistics, and travel restrictions.
+The impact of adverse geopolitical changes in our key geographies includes risks to the successful delivery of our strategy, our operations and associated impact on margins, the safety of our people, security issues, material logistics and travel restrictions.
 The Group’s backlog is concentrated in emerging markets, which may increase our vulnerability to adverse geopolitical events.

 Mitigation and management

-The Group Risk Committee and the Board actively monitor geopolitical developments and seek to avoid or minimise our exposure to jurisdictions with risk levels beyond our appetite.
+The Group Executive Committee and the Board actively monitor geopolitical developments and seek to avoid or minimise our exposure to jurisdictions with risk levels beyond our appetite.
 A detailed risk analysis is conducted before entering any new country and while pursuing and executing projects in new geographies.

 We have good experience in project execution and maintain positive relationships with key stakeholders.
 Careful consideration is given to contractual terms and security conditions through our detailed risk review process, and we seek external advice on specialist issues as required.